gazebo-web/cloudsim/docs/README.md

 ### Platform

 A Platform is a meta-component that represents a certain region in a specific cloud provider where to launch simulations.
-If you want to use `AWS` to launch simulations in `us-east-1` on a `EKS` cluster, you'll create a Platform that represents that specific configuration.
+If you want to use `AWS` to launch simulations in `us-east-1` on an `EKS` cluster, you'll create a Platform that represents that specific configuration.
 If you also need to launch on `us-east-2`, another Platform should be created.